Minimal toughness in special graph classes: Split graphs

-If an edge goes between the clique $C$ and the independent set $I$, then after its removal the graph is still a split graph, so we can compute in polynomial time whether its toughness decreased.
-The following claim says that for any positive rational number $t$, the vertex sets showing that the removal of any edge in the clique decreases the toughness can be determined.
+Note that if an edge goes between the clique and the independent set of the split graph, then after the removal of this edge, the graph is still a split graph, so we can compute in polynomial time whether the toughness decreased.
+The following lemma says that the vertex sets showing that the removal of any edge in the clique decreases the toughness can be uniquely determined.

-\begin{claim} Let $G$ be a minimally $t$-tough, split graph, partitioned into a clique $C$ and an independent set $I$.
-Let $e = uv$ be an edge between two vertices of $C$ and $S = S(e) \subseteq V(G)$ a vertex set guaranteed by Claim~\ref{minttoughlemma}.
+\begin{lemma} Let $t$ be a positive rational number and $G$ a minimally $t$-tough, split graph partitioned into a clique $Q$ and an independent set $I$.
+Let $e = uv$ be an edge between two vertices of $Q$ and $S = S(e) \subseteq V(G)$ a vertex set guaranteed by Proposition~\ref{prop:minttoughlemma}.
 Then